-Types of Implementation
+Types of Implementations

 O.C.G.A.§20-2-210 allows districts to implement a process that reduces the number of observations.
-Highly effective teachers are eligible to receive fewer observations, while teachers that are part of the six groups listed below will receive the standard six classroom observations.
+Highly effective teachers are eligible to receive fewer observations, while teachers that are part of the six groups listed in Step5a: -Full Formative Assessment Process may receive the standard six classroom observations.